Sandra Záhlavová

 Sandra Záhlavová (born 10 October 1985) is a Czech former tennis player.

 Záhlavová won 12 singles and nine doubles titles on the ITF Women's Circuit in her career.
 On 21 June 2010, she reached her best singles ranking of world No. 78.
 On 12 June 2006, she peaked at No. 165 in the doubles rankings.

-Personal
+Personal life

 She was related to tennis player Barbora Strýcová by marriage — her cousin, tennis coach Jakub Záhlava, was Strýcová's husband until their divorce in 2015.